Leah McHugh covers all the bases for Amazon sellers and UPC codes: where to buy, brands, private labels, bundles and enforcement practices

 What does that mean for sellers?

 Well, first you need to understand why Amazon has made this change.
-Right now, Amazon has millions of duplicate listings, where someone has slapped their own barcode onto an existing product in the catalog.
+Amazon has millions of duplicate listings, where someone has slapped their own barcode onto an existing product in the catalog.
 Duplicate listings are not good for buyer experience.
 It confuses customers and dilutes product reviews.

 GS1 (Global Standards 1) supply companies with a company prefix, used in GTINs (Global Trade Item Numbers).